juliennecodes/shop/Error Log.md

 -I'd rather not add data test id
 -But if all you're proving is that the add to cart works, maybe just send one menu item back from the mock server -It might be irrelevant that there are multiple buttons with the same purpose

+#How do you break the little steps when so many actions are bundled together in that little step
+- i.e adding item to cart - you have to set up the server, the fetching of the cartItems, the updating of the cartItems, the mock server for testing, the test, then router - well maybe you can leave this one for now
+- solution - draw a sequence diagram with each player's and their roles and actions separated
+- where to start when so many moving parts are intertwined?

+#Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
+-I'm rendering the app and initially set the cart state to null.
+It will take some time to fetch the cart value so I put it in a useEffect.
+The app will request the cart from the server.
+So timeline is, app renders, after the first render, useEffect takes place, and rerenders the component.
+However, the server response hasn't been received yet and when it is processed, the cart state from the previous component is already gone.
+Hmmm. useRef?
+-I found a solution online.
+It was by creating a cleanup.
+It says to only set the state when the boolean is true.
+However, I'm not quite sure how async works.
+I thought it is set aside until it is resolved.
+Meanwhile, you move on to the next line.
+If so, doesn't the code reach the part where you set the boolean to false, making set state not work.
+Is it all just a matter of timing then, like, can you set this value fast enough?
+How is the cleanup working really?
+Doesn't the function and its variables get discarded afterwards, anyways? what does it matter if a binding is holding onto whether it is true or not.
+It isn't a property of anything.